Education & Training

 Description: A microaggression is an indirect, subtle, or unintentional discrimination against members of a marginalized group.
 A macroaggression is a large-scale or overt aggression toward those of a marginalized group.
 The consequences of these everyday occurrences impede the work we do with others and the progress we make as a collective to create belonging for all our community members.
 Understanding micro- and macro-aggressions can be useful in navigating interpersonal interaction and understanding our organizations’ relationships with bias.
 This training allows attendees to be mindful of these types of discriminatory behaviors and how to address them with regard to team dynamics.

-Topics that may be Included in Training: Sphere of Influence Model, Bystander Intervention, Microaffirmations
+Topics that may be included in training: Sphere of Influence Model, Bystander Intervention, Microaffirmations

 Micro Affirmations & Allyship: Addressing Workplace Toxicity and Power Dynamics